Mitsumasa Yonai: Minister of the Imperial Japanese Navy (1937–1939)

-Pre-prime minister
+Pre-premiership

 Before he was chosen as the Prime Minister, Yonai showed strong leadership particularly in crisis.
 On February 26, 1936, there was an attempted coup d'état led by young officers of the Imperial Japanese Army.
 The generals of the Imperial Japanese Army struggled to decide the appellation of the rebel troops, whom the generals were hesitant to refer to as rebels because it was extremely shameful for them to admit internecine strife.
 Hence, the generals were hesitant.
 On the other hand, Yonai, the commander-in-chief of the Sasebo Naval District, instantaneously labeled them as "Insurrectional troops", (Agawa, n.d.) and let the chief of his staff, Admiral Inoue Shigeyoshi, publish his position to all the Sasebo Naval District.
 Because of this immediate announcement, navy officers in the Sasebo Naval District were compelled to stop participating with the rebellion troops.
 Yonai's prompt action as the supreme commander tranquilized the Sasebo Naval District.

-Time as prime minister (January 16 to July 16, 1940)
+Premiership (16 January to 22 July 1940)

 Despite not being famous, Yonai made significant decisions that depict his strong moral character.
 At his appointment as Prime Minister, he retired from active service without being asked to do so.
 He intended not to control his cabinet ministers by naval influences.
 This verdict was momentous, as once a general or admiral retires, he loses influence, hence all the generals and admirals are reluctant to retire.
 Indeed, even Tojo Hideki, the 40th Prime Minister did not retire at his promotion to Prime Minister, but persisted in active service in the Imperial Japanese Army in order to uphold his control over it.
 Because of Yonai's retirement from the Imperial Japanese Navy, the Yonai Cabinet was cooperative.
 One prominent evidence of this was that: nevertheless his cabinet had continued just a half a year, his cabinet members and followers formed a friendly reunion right after his resignation in 1937, and it still lasting in the Heisei period (1989–2019).
 This reunion was named Ichi-Roku Kai, which means sixteenth gathering, because Yonai's appointment and resignation as a Prime Minister both happened on the 16th day of their months.